jezhalford/wof/README.md

       -h, --help  show this help message and exit
-      -a A        The starting line number (Optional - defaults to the first line) -b B        The ending line number (Optional - defaults to the last line)
+      -a A        The starting line number (Optional - defaults to the first line) -b B        The ending line number (Optional - defaults to the last line) --line-nums  Show line numbers

+Example:

+    wof -a 10 -b 20 /path/to/file

+## License
+See LICENSE in this repository